anastasiia-avdeeva/python-project-49/README.md

 A set of five console games for brain training.
 Each game asks you questions.
 To win give three correct answers in a row.
 A wrong answer ends the game and suggests trying again
 Games:

-* Calculator.
-Arithmetic expressions that need to be calculated
+* Calculator: Arithmetic expressions that need to be calculated
-* Progression.
-Finding missing numbers in a sequence of numbers
+* Progression: Finding missing numbers in a sequence of numbers
-* Determining whether a number is even
+* Is number even: Determining whether a number is even
-* Determining the greatest common divisor
+* GCD: Determining the greatest common divisor
-* Determining whether a number is prime
+* Is number prime: Determining whether a number is prime

 ___